Elemend/Vein-Miner-Unified/README.md

 /function vm:uninstall_vm

 This will remove the scoreboards that were added.
 Then close the world and delete the datapack in your worldsave.

+# Technical/Other

+The commands in the 1.14-Version detect the items that drop from the mined Blocks and read its ID.
+I do this to spare a whole load of commands and a lot of function files.
+This shrinks the filesize but is also a potential source of errors, since the Blocks need to drop what they would do in the Vanilla Game (without any datapacks).
+If you have a datapack that changes Block-loot-tables then things could break.

+If errors occur, let me know.